prioberoi/deep-learning-img-recognition/README.md

 }
 ```

-**This has a `num_output: 500` which is weird because I though this was the number of output classes (i.e. 10, one for each possible digit)**

 #### ReLU activations for the neurons

+Instead of using sigmoid or tanh neurons to build our neural network, we're going to use rectified linear neurons.
 Interestingly, rectified linear activation tend to outperform sigmoid or tanh functions, but I couldn't find a solid reason why.
-When we look at optimizing our model, we might try to compare the three.
+Generally, it seems like while sigmoid and tanh neurons stop learning when they saturate, a ReLU neuron will not saturate as the weighted input increases and therefore won't see the same slowdown in learning.
+On the flip side, if the weighted input is negative, the ReLU neuron might stop learning.

+Since it is a little tough to get a sense for when each kind of neuron might perform better, we might try to compare the three when we're optimizing our model.

 The ReLU activation function takes max(0,z).
-We're going to train for 60 epochs, **with a learning rate (`lr_mult` pr `blobs_lr`) of 0.03 and an l2 regularization parameter (`weight_decay`) of 0.1.**

 ```
 layer {